McKneely and Virginia host Virginia Tech

 Charlottesville, Virginia; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Virginia faces Virginia Tech after Isaac McKneely scored 26 points in Virginia’s 82-71 victory against the Miami Hurricanes.
+BOTTOM LINE: Virginia takes on Virginia Tech after Isaac McKneely scored 26 points in Virginia’s 82-71 victory against the Miami Hurricanes.

-The Cavaliers are 8-4 on their home court.
-Virginia averages 10.0 turnovers per game and is 6-3 when it turns the ball over less than its opponents.
+The Cavaliers are 8-4 in home games.
+Virginia ranks fourth in the ACC with 14.6 assists per game led by Andrew Rohde averaging 3.6.

 The Hokies are 4-6 in ACC play.
-Virginia Tech averages 12.7 turnovers per game and is 4-1 when turning the ball over less than opponents.

-Virginia scores 62.8 points per game, 9.8 fewer points than the 72.6 Virginia Tech allows.
-Virginia Tech has shot at a 43.9% clip from the field this season, 1.7 percentage points above the 42.2% shooting opponents of Virginia have averaged.

-The Cavaliers and Hokies meet Saturday for the first time in conference play this season.
+Virginia Tech allows 72.6 points to opponents and has been outscored by 2.8 points per game.

+Virginia’s average of 8.1 made 3-pointers per game this season is just 0.1 more made shots on average than the 8.0 per game Virginia Tech gives up.
+Virginia Tech averages 7.9 made 3-pointers per game this season, 0.4 more makes per game than Virginia allows.

-TOP PERFORMERS: Elijah Saunders is averaging 11.8 points and 5.5 rebounds for the Cavaliers.
-McKneely is averaging 14.0 points over the last 10 games.
+TOP PERFORMERS: Rohde is averaging 8.7 points and 3.6 assists for the Cavaliers.
+McKneely is averaging 13 points over the past 10 games.

 Toibu Lawal is averaging 12.8 points and 6.8 rebounds for the Hokies.
 Mylyjael Poteat is averaging 9.4 points over the last 10 games.